CritCatDigiPres/CritCatDigiPres.github.io/README.md

 #### Upcoming

-> **Legacies of Catalogue Descriptions: prioritising agendas and actions (4 February 2021)**
+> **Legacies of Catalogue Descriptions: prioritising agendas and actions (February 2021)**

-> Focusing on the futures for legacy catalogue data, this workshop will set shared agendas and agree next steps.
+> Focusing on the futures for legacy catalogue data, these two workshops will set shared agendas and next steps.

 > See the [event page](https://cataloguelegacies.github.io/agendas-actions) for further details.